 - Shey Phoksundo National Park permit: Nrs.1000 per person ($10)

 Along with the regional permits, one needs to obtain Trekkers Information Management System (TIMS) card before entering the trekking area.
 It costs Nrs.2000 per person.
-As a group, you can take blue TIMS card that costs Nrs.1000 per person in the group.
+As a group, you can take a blue TIMS card that costs Nrs.1000 per person.

 Permits for Restricted Areas

-To trek to restricted areas, one need to get a Restricted Area Permit (RAP) along with the conservation area permit of that place.
+To trek to restricted areas, one needs to get a Restricted Area Permit (RAP) along with the conservation area permit of that place.
 TIMS card is not required if you have RAP.

 Restricted areas of Nepal and their permit fees are: